 by Dr. Barbara Lewis, Associate Veterinarian

-Braden River Animal Hospital & North River Animal Hospital
+Braden River Animal Hospital & Braden River Animal Hospital

 What better way to say I LOVE YOU than with a TREAT?
 It can be confusing to know which treats are healthy and safe for our beloved fur babies.
 With the upcoming holidays and anticipated snacking for everyone, here is an abbreviated guide to highlight the main foods that can harm our pets.
 We want you and your pet(s) to get through the holidays safely including choosing the right treats for your dog or cat.

 In general, treats should make up no more than 10% of your pets total caloric needs a day.
 Treats can be huge contributors to excess calories so it is important to monitor daily intake.
 Most treats are not complete and balanced nutritionally so if our pets eat too many treats they will fill up on empty calories and not be hungry for their food.
 Sound familiar?

 If you have a healthy dog without any health conditions, a few great natural choices include giving baby carrots (fresh or steamed), green beans, broccoli, bananas, berries, watermelon, apple slices, air-popped popcorn with no salt or butter, and plain rice cakes broken into little pieces.
 The above are safe for cats too!
 Our kitties also like cooked zucchini, a few licks of yogurt and even canned pumpkin!